1574242600/1574242600/README.md

 ### Hi there 👋

-NOTE: these does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a feature of github-readme-stats
+NOTE: these does not indicate my skill level or something like that, it's a feature of github-readme-stats

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="left" src="https://github-readme-stats.vercel.app/api?username=1574242600&show_icons=true" />